 Although the track can be lifted and joiners removed, I’d rather buy a few new joiners than put a strain on the more expensive rails and bend them out of shape.

 With the track now free of the board and most of the ballast left behind, courtesy of step 2, soak the track in warm soapy water for a few hours.

 #5 Work Off Residual Ballast

 With the Nylon brush scrub the track and sleepers to clean off the remaining ballast.
 You may also need to scrape parts of the track and sleepers.
-Initially I used the scalpel to do this but only ended up leaving horrid marks on the sleepers.
-On the second attempt I used a small watch-makers or jewlers flat-head screw driver.
+Initially, I used the scalpel to do this but only ended up leaving horrid marks on the sleepers.
+On the second attempt, I used a small watch-makers or jeweller’s flat-head screwdriver.
 This gave much better results without the damage inflicted by a knife.

 One last tip, don’t forget the underside of the track.
-The top side is naturally where you want it looking best but anything stuck to the underside of the sleepers will prevent the track lying flat when it is laid again and cause problems getting the rails to line up.
+The top side is naturally where you want it to look best but anything stuck to the underside of the sleepers will prevent the track from lying flat when it is laid again and cause problems getting the rails to line up.

 If you liked this tip, I recommend one of these excellent model railway books which are packed with tips and advice like this for building and running your layout.

 Subscribe to my free email newsletter for more articles like this, plus the latest model train news, regular and exclusive tips, tutorials and guides.
 It's free, you can unsubscribe at any point and i promise never to sell your information.
 Click here to subscribe now.